-If you're looking for something to brighten up your table and impress your friends and family this Easter, this vegan lime, cardamom and blackcurrant cheesecake definitely fits the bill.
+If you're looking for something to brighten up your table and impress your friends and family, this vegan lime, cardamom and blackcurrant cheesecake definitely fits the bill.
 And it's deliciously healthy.

 What your friends won't know is that the core ingredients are cashews and avocados.
 These ingredients are a brilliant way to add a creamy texture without using dairy products, and the cardamom combines perfectly with the lime to give an aromatic, citrusy, and floral flavour.

 If you haven't heard of Lotus Biscoff biscuits before, they're a buttery, caramel biscuit which are accidentally vegan!
 They taste like buttery digestives with caramel...yum!

 PREP TIME: 10 hours (including overnight chilling and freezing) COOK TIME: no cooking required1 YIELD:8 servings

 190g raw cashews, soaked in water overnight (or 3 hours with boiling water poured over), drained

 100g fresh blackberries (or strawberries if you cannot get blackberries)